milliemince/eBay-shipping-predictions/README.md

 ### Comparison
-TODO
 To see how our work compares to others, we looked at the other competitors in the eBay competition and the leaderboard.
+It should be noted that our competitors’ results at this time do not necessarily signify the best model possible, for the competition does not end for another month, rather they signify the best competing models at the time of submission of our project.
-Comparing our models to the other teams, we found that our models performed ____ *insert image of the other competitors' scores after final runs*
+Comparing our models to the other teams, we found that our best model (CatBoost) resulted in a loss around the 50th percentile of our competitor’s models.
+The best competitor’s model had a loss 0.05642352 less than our CatBoost model.

 ### Ethics Discussion
 One of the key implications of fast shipping is the effect that it has on the environment.
 The environmental effects of shipping are widespread, affecting everything from air pollution and water pollution to oil spills and excess waste.
 The increase of fast delivery times and same-day delivery options provided by companies has led to a greater environmental cost such as more trucks on the road, air quality issues, and package waste.
 Furthermore, there is also a high human labor cost associated with delivery and shipment.
 The delivery drivers who are responsible for delivering packages to the correct recipients face long shifts without stops, and some companies even encourage fewer stops to prioritize fast shipping.
 This can lead to detrimental effects as delivery drivers may be incentivized or even forced to provide fast delivery no matter the impact on their wellbeing.
 It is incredibly important to consider the human impact of fast shipping and prioritize the safety of those who work in the shipping industry.
 If eBay were to implement a shipment prediction algorithm, it would be incredibly important to ensure that the model was not predicting shipping times that are too fast, or else it may lead to a greater environmental and human impact.
 Finally, there is a positive impact of shopping on eBay compared to other alternatives (such as Amazon). eBay offers many second-hand goods and products, so consumers buying second hand are positively contributing to the environment by creating less waste.
 By offering pre-owned items, eBay saves items from ending up in the landfill and promotes sustainable shopping.

+Regarding our model specifically, if it were to become deployed we would have to be concerned about a few things.
+Notably, if our model is wrong and mispredicts delivery times to be way earlier than they actually can be delivered, the actual delivery workers might get wrongfully.
+It is important to consider how the functionality of our model could impact those who are historically less empowered, including wage workers.

 ## Reflection